Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Conclusions

 The key contribution of this work is the recognition that feedback passivity may be imposed as a constraint on an optimal control problem, in a manner that is convex.
 This is done by explicit optimization of the Youla parameter associated with the feedback controller.
 We have shown that in the context of $\Set{H}_2$-optimal control, this leads to an efficient and convex algorithm to solve for a controller which is optimal, given a prescribed number $n$ of nonzero Markov coefficients for the Youla parameter.
 We have, furthermore, shown that the optimization domain for this algorithm grows linearly with $n$.

-Although we have touched on a few extensions of these ideas to other performance objectives, as well as to non-passive plants, many questions remain.
-The most important is the extension of the techniques considered here to guarantee bounds on robust performance, rather than just robust stability.
-To the author's knowledge, such an extension remains an open problem.
-Additionally, there are some technical questions raised in the course of this analysis which were left open.
-Most notable among these is the optimal choice of filters $\System{G}_L$ and $\System{G}_R$ in the formulation of the incremental Youla parameter in Section \ref{incremental}.
-Additionally, although heuristic techniques were employed in the examples presented here, regarding the optimal choice of the time constant $\tau$ used in the bilinear transformation, it may be that a more systematic approach exists to identify the best choice for this parameter, based on problem data.
+Although we have touched on a few extensions of these ideas to other types of objectives many questions remain.
+The most important is the extension of the techniques considered here to guarantee bounds on robust performance, rather than just the assurance of robust stability.
+To the author's knowledge, this remains an open problem.

 Finally, we note the important role that control complexity often plays in problems involving feedback-passivity constraints.
 Our analysis here does not account for the favorability of controllers with low order, compared to those with higher order.
 Additionally, the techniques proposed here do not allow for feedback laws to be decentralized (without sacrificing convexity).
 Extensions to accommodate such constraints would greatly enhance the domain of problems for which the proposed techniques have relevance.